srobo/reverse-proxy/README.md

     $ docker pull nginx
     ```

-3. Optionally change the bound ports so they don't conflict with your local host's
-   configuration.
-For example, you might want to edit the [`Rakefile`](Rakefile)
-   to remove `-p 80:80`.

-4. Start the container
+3. Build the image:
     ``` shell
-    $ rake run
+    $ docker build --tag srobo/reverse-proxy .
     ```

+4. Start the container:
+    ``` shell
+    $ docker run --rm -p 80:80 --name srobo srobo/reverse-proxy
+    ```

+   Note: You can change the bound ports so they don't conflict with your local
+   host's configuration.
+For example, you might want to replace `-p 80:80` with
+   ` -p 8080:80`.

 5. Visit <http://localhost> in a browser (adjust the port as needed if you
    edited it), and confirm that you see a copy of the SR website (also check that